ME3-HECM/final-project-andres-oscar/README.md

 White | N/A | Finish (return home)
 Black | N/A | Maze wall colour

-Every time the buggy either advances or makes a correct reading of a color, it logs the corresponding action and time using our 'logAction()' function.
+Every time the buggy either advances or makes a correct reading of a colour, it logs the corresponding action and time using our 'logAction()' function.
 We also create a local variable in the main.c file, 'path_step' that keeps track of the total number of actions so that the logAction function knows which index to insert the action and time into, and for our 'returnHome' function to read backward through the arrays using the following for loop:

 	for (i=path_length-1,i>=0,i--)
 	{